2025/26 salaries

-With the new tax year approaching and adjustments to the NI threshold taking effect on April 6, 2024, here are our recommendations for monthly gross pay for Directors and their relevant spouses/partners:
+With the new tax year approaching and adjustments to the employer’s NI threshold taking effect on April 6, 2025, here are our recommendations for monthly gross pay for Directors and their relevant spouses/partners:

-a) Current gross pay of £758 or £760 per month will change to £758.34.
-This adjustment is expected to result in no employee or employer NI contributions or tax, pending coding notices.
+a) Current gross pay of £758.34 per month will change to £541.67.
+This adjustment is expected to result in no employee NI contributions or tax expected, pending tax code notices.
+A salary at this level would still count as a qualifying year towards the state pension.

 Therefore, if you require any changes, please let us know.
 Please note that April payslips may not be available as early in the month as usual due to the rollover process taking time to complete for all our clients.